pipefunc/pipefunc/docs/source/concepts/caching.md

 ## Advanced: Caching Stateful Functions

 When caching stateful functions, you need to be careful about the cache key because the function's internal state can affect the result, even if the input arguments are the same.
-By default, `pipefunc` computes the [cache key](#cache-keys) based on the function's input arguments.
+By default, `pipefunc` computes the [cache key](#cache-keys) based on the function's input arguments and a fingerprint of its implementation.
-However, this is insufficient for stateful functions where the internal state can change the output.
+However, this is insufficient for stateful functions where the internal state can change the output (instance state is not part of the fingerprint).

 To address this, `pipefunc` provides a mechanism to customize how the cache key is generated for stateful functions using the special `__pipefunc_hash__` method.